Rossbj92/relationship-advice-recommendations/README.md

 4. LDA-Doc2Vec embeddings
 5. LDA-BERT embeddings

 Of those, the LDA-BERT embeddings provided the most sensible recommendations.
-Future work will include optimizing the pipeline in processing new predictions, as well as making the recommender system more robust to shorter length searches.
+Future work will include optimizing the pipeline in processing new predictions, as well as making the recommendation system more robust to shorter length searches.

 ## Methods